-Introduces students to the skills and responsibilities required to develop a professional relationship with prospective clients.
+This course will introduce students to the skills and responsibilities required to develop a professional relationship with prospective clients.
 The focus will be on building client rapport and initial information gathering through the use of various health forms and lifestyle questionnaires.
-Students will learn to administer health assessments such as BMI, resting heart rate, blood pressure and body composition.
-Corequisite: EXER111M or permission of the instructor.
+Students will learn how to administer health assessments such as BMI, resting heart rate, blood pressure and body composition.
+Prerequisite: Placement into MATH145M Corequisite: EXER111M or permission of the instructor.

-EXER113M Exercise Physiology
+EXER113M Applied Exercise Physiology